Abuse: False accusations

-Flag abuse

-Flag abuse (or flag desecration) is a term applied to various acts that intentionally destroy, damage or mutilate a flag in public, most often a national flag.
-Often, such action is intended to make a political point against a country or its policies.
-Some countries have laws forbidding methods of destruction (such as burning in public) or forbidding particular uses (such as for commercial purposes); such laws may distinguish between desecration of the country's own national flag and flags of other countries.
-Countries may have laws protecting the right to burn a flag as free speech.

 Gaming the system

 Gaming the system (also called bending the rules, gaming the rules, playing the system, abusing the system, milking the system, or working the system) can be defined as using the rules and procedures meant to protect a system to instead manipulate the system for a desired outcome.

 Gaslighting

 Gaslighting is manipulation through persistent denial, misdirection, contradiction, and lying in an attempt to destabilize and delegitimize a target.
 Its intent is to sow seeds of doubt in the targets, hoping to make them question their own memory, perception, and sanity.
 Instances may range from the denial by an abuser that previous abusive incidents ever occurred up to the staging of bizarre events by the abuser with the intention of disorienting the victim.
 The term owes its origin to Gaslight, a 1938 play and 1944 film, and has been used in clinical and research literature.

 Gay abuse or gay bashing

 Gay bashing and gay bullying are verbal or physical abuse against a person perceived by the aggressor to be gay, lesbian, or bisexual, including people who are actually heterosexual, or of non-specific or unknown sexual orientation.